5 Important Classroom Accommodations For Children With Autism

 Classrooms are full of distractions that students with autism frequently find difficult to drown out.
 The screech of chairs moving across the floor, other students walking around, intercom announcements, flickering lights and school bells are all bothersome distractions that are near impossible for children with autism to ignore.
 Even strong smells can overpower the senses and dominate the mind of students sensitive to that type of stimuli.
 These distractions often become incredibly overwhelming to the sensory system, especially as the day goes on, which can lead to a meltdown.

 To prevent sensory overload, teachers can provide their students with a place to escape the constant barrage of noise and visual stimulus by creating a quiet corner in a low traffic area of the classroom.
 The corner should have somewhere for the students to comfortably rest and allow their sensory system to calm down.
 Noise canceling headphones or ear plugs, sleep masks and weighted blankets can all help the student overcome sensory overload and prepare to begin the learning process anew.
+Plus, nowadays they are all easily purchasable online, from weighted blanket uk vendors on Amazon to more specialized stores.

 Breaks should also be available on an as-needed basis to allow students with autism to learn how to respond to internal cues and take the actions required to regulate their being.
 Without an adequate number of breaks each day, students may be prone to meltdowns from sensory overload and fatigue from constantly attempting to regulate themselves.